friedrith/node-wifi/README.md

 </p>
 </div>

+> We think about switching to ES Modules only for next major release.
+We would like to have your opinion on this.
+Please consider leave a comment in the [discussion thread](https://github.com/friedrith/node-wifi/discussions/170).

 **I am looking for maintainers who could help me to handle all improvements and bug fixes about this project because the hardware/os dependencies make it quite hard to test.**